chadcooper/chadcooper.github.io/_posts/2016-01-24-using-curl-and-node-to-access-parse-arcgis-server-rest-endpoints.md

    > curl -s http://tryitlive.arcgis.com/arcgis/rest/services/Trails/MapServer/0?f=pjson | json -a fields | json -a name alias -d, >output.txt
    ```

+# https

+I just got a new box, and installed curl with Chocolatey.
+I went to query a REST endpoint on https, and
+kept getting nothing back.
+Not sure exactly what the root cause was (installation via Chocolately, something
+I missed installing/config'ing on my new PC, etc.), but I fixed this by following the notes of someone with the
+same issue that was kind enough to post it on the curl Chocolatey page of all places.

+1. Download the cacert.pem file from https://curl.haxx.se/docs/caextract.html
+2. Track down the actual location of the curl.exe (C:\ProgramData\chocolatey\bin in my case)
+3. Put the cacert.pem file beside curl.exe
+4. Rename cacert.pem to curl-ca-bundle.crt
+5. Restart cmd

 # Conclusion

 This turned out to be a fun experiment with nice results.
 It's quick, easy, and requires minimal